How to retire in Greece? Check this relocation guide featuring a cost of living analysis to one of the most beautiful countries in the world.

 Another advantage of having a bank account in Greece is the European deposit insurance scheme.
 In case your bank becomes insolvent, up to a certain amount, you will not lose your funds.

-Getting your Residence Permit in Bulgaria
+Getting your Residence Permit in Greece

 Since Greece is part of the European Union and inside the Schengen area, the requirements to live in the country are quite different.
 The application and requirements will depend on your country of citizenship.